 Which way is forward?

-You feel been robbed of your future.
+You feel robbed of your future.
 The plans you make with someone and those dreams you had no longer exist.
-Once you get through the initial shock you feel overwhelmingly lost, because you are.
+Once you get through the initial shock, you feel overwhelmingly lost because you are.
 Your life is like being on autopilot.
-You keep busy to avoid the fact that the tomorrows you planned with someone no longer exist.
-You grieve a future that will never happen and that is something that is hard to comprehend.
-This isn’t a crossroads because that would mean that you could see a clear left, right or straight ahead option.
-Essentially it is trying to navigate through a forest blindfolded and all you can do is shuffle through and know eventually you are going to fall down and you will fall down.
-In fact you will fall down so many times that you will begin to think that you should just stay down.
-Not knowing where to go, or even how to get there whilst you are carrying all of the baggage that comes with a broken heart means that sometimes you are equal parts lost, and equal parts stuck.
+You keep busy to avoid the tomorrows you planned with someone who no longer exists.
+You grieve a future that will never happen, and that is something that is hard to comprehend.
+This isn’t a crossroads because that would mean you could see a clear left, right, or straight ahead option.
+Essentially, it is trying to navigate through a forest blindfolded, and all you can do is shuffle through and know you will eventually fall and fall down.
+You will fall so often that you will begin to think that you should just stay down.
+Not knowing where to go or even how to get there while carrying all of the baggage that comes with a broken heart means you are sometimes lost and stuck.

 Fight or flight

 Heartbreak is also survival.
-You get to a stage where you realize that you have to pick yourself up and make sense of your new life and make it work.
-Survival can mean different things but for me, navigating through a broken heart means that you go into fight mode.
-Whether it is finding the energy to get out of bed every morning.
-Or not falling to pieces at 2.00 pm in the afternoon when it hits like a freight train that he is never coming back, fighting is a must.
-You have to go through the worst to get to the best part and you know it.
+You get to a stage where you realize that you must pick yourself up, make sense of your new life, and make it work.
+Survival can mean different things but for me, navigating through a broken heart means that you go into fight mode, whether finding the energy to get out of bed every morning.
+Or not falling to pieces at 2.00 pm when it hits a freight train that he is never coming back, fighting is a must.
+You must go through the worst to get to the best part, and you know it.
 Instead of retreating, you find yourself wanting to fight through it.
-That determination to put yourself back together is where you learn that you are actually stronger than you think and it is at this point where you realize that no one can actually break you.
+That determination to put yourself back together is where you learn that you are stronger than you think, and it is at this point you realize that no one can break you.
 It is here that you start to see that you will be OK.
-Not today, or maybe tomorrow but you will one day be OK.
-That gritty fighter comes out and you begin to live a little bit more, laugh a little bit more, and happiness slowly starts to come back into the equation.
-You will get through it and the knowledge that comes with that is power.
+Not today, or maybe tomorrow, but you will one day be OK.
+That gritty fighter comes out, and you begin to live a little bit more, laugh a little bit more, and happiness slowly starts to come back into the equation.
+You will get through it, and the knowledge that comes with that is power.
 Once you get your power back, you are on the home stretch.

 Heartbreak is one of life’s struggles that everyone goes through.
-Some people have to experience the worst of what it has to offer and I can say that I have had to go through hell and back.
-Eventually I feel like I am as close to being back to myself as possible.
-It is having to go through all of the feelings that come with it and accept that this is just a rollercoaster that you have to ride.
-You will feel awful, empty, and you will cry so much it is like having to watch the Notebook a thousand times a day.
-You will find a way to survive though, and eventually it will all make sense.
-What I have learned about heartbreak is essentially it is like fighting a war that you didn’t sign up for however you will win.
-Eventually you will win even if it does have to cost you blood, sweat, and tears.
+Some people have to experience the worst of what it has to offer, and I can say that I have had to go through hell and back.
+I feel as close to being back to myself as possible.
+It is having to go through all of the feelings that come with it and accept that this is just a rollercoaster you have to ride.
+You will feel awful and empty, and you will cry so much it is like having to watch the Notebook a thousand times a day.
+You will find a way to survive, and eventually, it will all make sense.
+What I have learned about heartbreak is, essentially, it is like fighting a war that you didn’t sign up for however you will win.
+Eventually, you will win, even if it does have to cost you blood, sweat, and tears.
 You will have the battle scars to prove it too.
-Mostly I have learned through every heartbreak is that even though it hurts, you will survive.
-Even better, you will actually be happy and crazy enough, you will actually love again too.
+I have learned through every heartbreak that even though it hurts, you will survive.
+Even better, you will be happy and crazy and love again too.